austinsun99/bookmark-manager-cli/README.md

 ## Bookmanager-cli

+Here is a demo of the CLI: https://youtu.be/NPYVc8lPON8

 I made this quick project as my first experience with Go.

 This CLI will allow you to add bookmarks, add bookmark folders, which is a collection of bookmarks.